selkinvitaly/react-hw4/README.md

-It's the third homework for react course
+It's the fourth homework for react course

 This build uses [gulp 4 version](https://github.com/gulpjs/gulp/tree/4.0), so you need to install it:
 ```sh